Cam396/Cam396/README.md

-- 👋 Hi, I’m Cam
+👋 Hi, I’m Cam
-- 👀 I’m interested in ...
+👀 I’m interested in: Hackintosh
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: Contact Me at Cameron.paynevmware@gmail.com
+🌱 I’m currently learning: How to become a Better Hackintosher 📫 How to reach me: Contact Me at Cameron.paynevmware@gmail.com